Powered by

 Economics and governmental support

 Speaking on the challenges in commercializing the AMRIT technology, Prof. Pradeep spoke about the general resistance that any new technology faces, and the hurdles this resistance creates.
 Start-ups in India face resistance in the form of procedural issues as well as internal resistance from within the communities.
-Governmental push on the lines of Make In India is imperative for the technology to reach all people, both in India and aboard, especially in the developing world, he mentions.
+A governmental push along the lines of Make In India is imperative for the technology to reach all people, both in India and abroad, especially in the developing world, he mentions.

 The Professor also acknowledged that currently, systems are in place to remove arsenic from drinking water.
 However, food crops continue to be cultivated using this water.
 Thus, arsenic continues to make its way into the food cycle.
 Research is in progress to seek a sustainable solution for this.